MMIWG Websites/Resources

 Native Hope

 Native Hope exists to address the injustice done to Native Americans.
-We dismantle barriers through storytelling and impactful programs to bring healing and inspire hope.
-We respect the sovereignty of Native nations.
+They dismantle barriers through storytelling and impactful programs to bring healing and inspire hope.
+They respect the sovereignty of Native nations.
 Their leaders and communities know what is best for their people.
 Today, despite limited funding, tribes are working to rebuild a strong foundation and achieve sustainability.
 These resilient people are on a journey of rediscovery and healing.

 Please visit the Native Hope website here.